flavianoM/Graph-PseudoSpectrum/README.md

 matrix.txt - is the input file containing the graph formatted as an adjacency matrix (possibly weighted).
 Start with a NxN matrix with N <= 30 (you should be able to run this version of the algorithm on matrices up to N ~ O(100) nodes).

-p - is a float between 0 and 1, measuring the bandwidth of the clustering.
-Start with p = 0.5.

 The program output is redirected on the file - pspectrum.txt -

 To plot the epsilon-pseudo-spectrum open gnuplot and type: